By Jerry Del Priore

 Who are some of your favorite former Cyclone players/managers?

 Darrell Ceciliani, Brad Holt, Ike Davis (former Met), Lucas Duda (current Met) and Michael Conforto (2014 first round draft round pick and another current Met).
-Wally Backman (former Mets player and current coach for AAA Las Vegas 51s) was one of my favorite managers, and so I was Edgar Alfonzo and Mookie Wilson (both former popular player for the 1986 World Series Championship team).
+Wally Backman (former Mets player and current coach for AAA Las Vegas 51s) was one of my favorite managers, and so were Edgar Alfonzo and Mookie Wilson (both former New York popular players, for the 2000 World Series contending team and the 1986 World Series Championship team, respectively).

 What do you do to rouse the crowd?